hsghori/CS-Notes/high-performance-computer-architecture.md

 virtual address.
 If the cache is small enough, those index bits will fall with the "offset bits" which are used to determine where in the frame the data is in physical memory.
 So the index bits will be the same for the different aliases which means they will map to the same set in the cache - and since they also use the same tag the cache data should be consistent.
-However, if the cache is large, the index bits will not neccesarily be part of the offset and therefore the aliasing problem will break the cache.
+However, if the cache is large, the index bits will not necessarily be part of the offset and therefore the aliasing problem will break the cache.

 In general we can say that $size_{cache} \leq assoc * size_{page}$.
 Which can also be broken down into